 The Board has also taken steps to ensure compliance with legislative and regulatory requirements.
 In line with the SGX Listing Rules, the Board provides a negative assurance statement to the shareholders in respect of the interim financial statements.
-For the financial year review, the CEO and Group Financial Controller have provided assurance to the Board on the integrity of the Company's financial statements.
+For the financial year review, the CEO has provided assurance to the Board on the integrity of the Company's financial statements.

-All the Directors and executive officers of the Company also signed undertaking letters pursuant to Rule 720(1) of the Listing Manual of SGX-ST.
+All the Directors and Executive Officers of the Company also signed undertaking letters pursuant to Rule 720(1) of the Listing Manual of SGX-ST.